cdr-stats/cdr-stats/docs/source/mongodb-architecture.rst

                 }
         }, upsert=True)

-The '_id' is create with concatenation of date of the day, switch, country, accountcode and hangup cause ID.
+The '_id' is created with concatenation of the day, switch, country, accountcode and hangup cause ID.

-The above collection is very fast to query, indeed it will be immediate to retrieve the amount of calls for a day for a specific accountcode.
+The above collection is very fast to query, to retrieve the amount of calls for a day for a specific accountcode will be immediate.
-The field call_hourly can be used to plot the load of calls per hours for a single user or for a specific country.
+The field call_hourly can be used to plot the calls per hour for a single user or for a specific country.

 .. _cdr_stats_mongodb_collection: